jkuradobery/nbs-go-lint/README.md

 - New line before `)` in the case of multiline calls.
 - New line after multiline function signature.
 - Use ID in all identifiers (not Id) (except for protobufs).
+- If an expression can fit on one line, it should be on one line.

 ### Separators
 - The separator `/////` 80 symbols length is required after package declaration.